How to Organize Scarves at Best to Ensure Durability and Longevity?

 If you are short on space, an effective way of storing your scarves may be a simple storage bin.
 Fold your scarves and lace them in a storage bin.
 Simply sort your scarves according to their material, like silk scarves, georgette scarves, chiffons scarves could go in one storage box, and scarves like pashmina scarves and wool scarves of a faux fur scarf could go in individual storage boxes.
 This would be difficult to choose if you put them in opaque boxes, but that problem can be solved by placing them in translucent boxes and labeling them.

 MEDIUM CLOSET SPACE

 You can always roll your scarves and put them away in your drawer.
 This works especially well if you don’t have a lot of closet space but have a dresser drawer that you can designate for your scarves.
 Rolling your scarves this way also helps keep the creases away and helps not to wrinkle your scarf.
-It helps if you can color-coordinate your drawer, but if you prefer accessibility over aesthetics, feel free to separate winter scarves like pashmina and wool scarves from more summer scarves like silk, or do not compromise on either aesthetics and accessibility and choose both!
+It helps if you can color-coordinate your drawer, but if you prefer accessibility over aesthetics, feel free to separate winter scarves like pashmina and wool scarves from summer scarves like silk.
+Do not compromise on either aesthetics and accessibility, choose both!